MG-cpu90/assignment19/README.md

 GIVEN a table of random users,
 WHEN the user loads the page,
 THEN a table of employees should render.

+WHEN the user clicks on the sort button of a particular column, THEN that items in that column are sorted in ascending order.

+WHEN the user types an employee's name into the input bar, THEN the data on that particular employee is filtered from the table.
 ```
 - - -